brassica-collective/handbook/content/brassica/handbook/Agreements/entry_and_exit_pathways.md

 * The ‘collective’ referenced in this agreement is the [Brassica Collective](/brassica/handbook), as described in our handbook
 * This agreement assumes familiarity with our broader set of Participation Agreements, and any ambiguities in this agreement should be interpreted in that context.
 In this context:
   * ‘we’ refers to all current participants in the Brassica Collective.
-  * A ‘current participant’ is everyone who has opted-in to their ‘minimum responsibilities’ to the collective for the relevant interval(s), as described in the [Responsibilities and Expectations Agreement](../responsibilities_and_expectations)
+  * A ‘current participant’ is everyone who has opted-in to their 'minimum responsibilities’ to the collective for the relevant interval(s), as described in the [Responsibilities and Expectations Agreement](../responsibilities_and_expectations)

 _Why do we need an entry & exit agreement?_